EllaGab/stim_msl_tmr/README.md

     going to the "Add-Ons" menu in MATLAB and selecting "Get Add-Ons."
 Search for the "Statistics and Machine Learning Toolbox" and install it.

-3/5 Clone or download stim_TMR_MSL from github
+3/5 Clone or download stim_msl_tmr from github
 	https://github.com/EllaGab/stim_msl_tmr.git
 	Don't move files around.
 Respect the structure of the github repository